 Unluckily, it’s not uncommon for a car to not start immediately after an extended downtime period.
 The reason behind this most frequently are inappropriate conditions and a lack of proper preparation of a car for long-term storage.
 If you’re going to leave your vehicle for storage anytime soon, this article is for you!

 Below, you will find the essential information about preparing your garage, as well as your car and its interior, for long-term storage so that you can avoid any negative consequences later on.
 Check it out!

 Preparing the Garage

 The most optimal option for long-term car storage is the garage.
 However, not all garages meet ideal storage conditions.
 For example, in insufficiently insulated garages, the temperature is far from optimal.
+Or questions like polyurea vs epoxy floor coating start to come up when choosing the correct flooring option.
 However, if the car has good corrosion protection and qualitative paint and varnish coating, it can endure even harsher conditions – for example, being stored in a tent or at an outdoor parking lot that you can find on Parkhound.

 Before you can store your vehicle in a garage, you need to thoroughly sweep, wash and dry the floors, and put dry wooden boards or bricks under the wheels.
 Avoid hanging the car on metal structures, as the body can deform from a prolonged static load.